 Chief Privacy Officer at IBM

 Christina Peters is Chief Privacy Officer at IBM, where she is responsible for information policy and practices affecting over 400,000 employees and thousands of clients.
 She leads a global team of legal, data protection, and technical professionals at IBM who address privacy and data security.
-Christina also leads IBM’s global engagement in public policy and industry initiatives on data security and privacy.
+She also leads IBM’s global engagement in public policy and industry initiatives on data security and privacy.

 Ms. Kimberly S. Gray